 Who Is Eligible For This Procedure?

 Seed implants are relatively low-energy sources, and subsequently have limited tissue penetration.
 Therefore, the best candidates for these procedures are patients who have a cancer that is contained within the prostate and is not very aggressive.
-The usual criteria for treatment include a PSA level of less than 10, a Gleason score (which measures the aggressiveness of the tumor) less than or equal to six, and minimal or no abnormality on the digital rectal exam.

 What Happens Before The Procedure?

 A transrectal ultrasound is done to provide the radiation oncologist with specific details about your case.
 Newer techniques using a CAT scan or MRI may be used to guide the proper placement of the implants.
 This information is used to custom-design the treatment plan for you.
 Another option is for the ultrasound and treatment plan to be done at the same time as the radioactive seeds are implanted.